wp-plugins/pricing-deals-for-woocommerce/readme.txt

 == Upgrade Notice ==

+= 1.0.9.1 - 2015-01-23 =
+* Fix - pricing issue - for some installations, no discounts made it to checkout.
+Fixed.

+= 1.0.9.0 - 2015-01-22 =
+* Enhancement - Added Settings Switch to SHOW DISCOUNT AS:
+		**COUPON DISCOUNT** or
+		**UNIT COST DISCOUNT**
+* Enhancement - Added Settings Switch to show *Catalog Price discount suffix*, with wildcards.
+		So you can represent "Save xx" by putting in "Save {price_save_percent} {price_save_amount}" and the plugin will automatically fill in the saved percentage as "25%".

 = 1.0.8.9 - 2014-11-11 =
 * Fix - pricing issue - doing_ajax
 * Fix - pricing issue - login on the fly at checkout